-Other areas must not be occupied when underway due to the risk of falling, potentially into the water.
+Other areas must not be occupied when underway, due to the risk of falling potentially into the water.
+If a person has fallen into the water in calm seas, the person can use the rescue ladder located on the stern platform, refer figure below.